 - 1. These resource estimates have been prepared in accordance with NI 43-101 and the CIM Definition Standards.
 See "Risk Factors" and "Cautionary Note to United States Investors." - 2.
-Resources stated as contained within a pit shell developed using a metal price of US\$3.00/lb Cu, mining costs of US\$2.00/tonne, milling costs of US\$11/tonne, G&A cost of US\$5.00/tonne, 87% metallurgical recoveries and an average pit slope of 43 degrees. - 3.
-Mineral resources at a 1.5% cut-off are considered as potentially economically viable in an underground mining scenario based on an assumed projected copper price of \$3.00/lb, underground mining costs of \$65.00 per tonne, milling costs of \$11.00 per tonne, G&A of \$5.00 per tonne, and an average metallurgical recovery of 87%. - 4.
-Rounding as required by reporting guidelines may result in apparent summation differences between tonnes, grade and contained metal content. - 5.
+Mineral resources stated as contained within a pit shell developed using a metal price of US\$3.50/lb Cu, mining costs of US\$3/tonne, milling costs of US\$11/tonne, G&A cost of US\$5/tonne, 87% metallurgical recoveries and an average pit slope of 43 degrees.
+Underground mining cost is US\$65/tonne. - 3.
+Mineral Resources are not Mineral Reserves and do not have demonstrated economic viability.
+There is no certainty that all or any part of the Mineral Resources will be converted into Mineral Reserves. - 4.
+Rounding as required by reporting guidelines may result in apparent summation differences between tonnes, grade and con-tained metal content. - 5.
 Tonnage and grade measurements are in metric units.
 Contained copper are reported as imperial pounds. - 6.
-All amounts are stated in U.S. dollars unless otherwise noted. - 7.
-Mineral resources are reported on a 100% basis.
-Following the formation of Ambler Metals, Trilogy and South32 each own 50% of the Bornite Project.
+All amounts are stated in U.S. dollars unless otherwise noted.

+- 7. Mineral resources are reported on a 100% basis.
+Following the formation of Ambler Metals, Trilogy and South32 each own 50% of the Bornite Project. - 8.
+It is reasonably expected that the majority of Inferred mineral resources could be upgraded to Indicated mineral resources with additional exploration.